sybrew/the-seo-framework/readme.txt

 	* **Improved:**
 		/
 		* Description generation has been streamlined, and should result in less performance overhead.
+		* On the generation of the sitemap, we gave back control to other plugins when fetching the posts.
+			* This means that plugins like WPML can sort out posts better.
+			* This also speeds up sitemap generation by twofold, for unknown reasons.
 	* **Fixed:**
 		* The social image uploader of TSF no longer hijacks media saving of third party code.
 Thanks [@pandulu](https://profiles.wordpress.org/pandulu)!
 		* A description input bug that has been around since v2.0.0 where, when the input is emptied, the previously saved description was shown.